-We record a loss contingency as a charge to operations when (i) it is probable that an asset has been impaired or a liability has been incurred at the date of the unaudited condensed consolidated financial statements; and (ii) the amount of the loss can be reasonably estimated.
-Disclosure in the notes to the unaudited condensed consolidated financial statements is required for loss contingencies that do not meet both those conditions if there is a reasonable possibility that a loss may have been incurred.
+We record a loss contingency as a charge to operations when (i) it is probable that an asset has been impaired or a liability has been incurred at the date of the unaudited Condensed Consolidated Financial Statements; and (ii) the amount of the loss can be reasonably estimated.
+Disclosure in the Notes to the unaudited Condensed Consolidated Financial Statements is required for loss contingencies that do not meet both those conditions if there is a reasonable possibility that a loss may have been incurred.
 Gain contingencies are not recorded until realized.
 We expense all legal costs incurred to resolve regulatory, legal and tax matters as incurred.

 Periodically, we review the status of each significant matter to assess the potential financial exposure.
-If a potential loss is considered probable and the amount can be reasonably estimated, we reflect the estimated loss in our results of operations.
+If a potential loss is considered probable and the amount can be reasonably estimated, we reflect the estimated loss in our unaudited Condensed Consolidated Statement Of Operations.
 Significant judgment is required to determine the probability that a liability has been incurred or an asset impaired and whether such loss is reasonably estimable.
-Further, estimates of this nature are highly subjective, and the final outcome of these matters could vary significantly from the amounts that have been included in our unaudited condensed consolidated financial statements.
+Further, estimates of this nature are highly subjective, and the final outcome of these matters could vary significantly from the amounts that have been included in our unaudited Condensed Consolidated Financial Statements.
 As additional information becomes available, we reassess the potential liability related to our pending claims and litigation and may revise estimates accordingly.
 Such revisions in the estimates of the potential liabilities could have a material impact on our results of operations and financial position.